 House in multiple occupancy licence

-Mandatory licensing for houses in multiple occupation is coming
+Mandatory licensing for houses in multiple occupation has changed

 The law relating to shared houses or houses in multiple occupation is changing.
-By 1 October 2018, landlords of most Houses in Multiple Occupation (HMOs) that house five or more people and not a single household will need to have applied for an HMO licence.
-We are now accepting licence applications for any properties that meets the new requirement.
-All licenses for properties now licensable under the new regime will be issued from the 1 October 2018.
+By 1 October 2018, landlords of most Houses in Multiple Occupation (HMO's) that house five or more people and not a single household will need to have applied for an HMO licence.
+We are now accepting licence applications for any properties that meet the new requirement.

 A landlord who fails to apply for a licence by that date will be committing a criminal offence.

 Find out more about the HMO licensing changes